MonkmanMH/DataScienceResources_draft/Anonymity_Confidentiality.md

 ### Introduction

-Many data that are ripe for analysis are covered under some form of legal, ethical, and moral privacy and confidentiality constraints.
-How do we as researchers ensure that the data we work with--whether it's in aggregated form or released as a micro (individual) record that is stripped of personal identifiers such as name--remains anonymous?
+The confidentiality of many data that are ripe for analysis are covered under some form of legal, ethical, and moral constraints.
+How do we as researchers ensure that the data we work with--whether it's in aggregated form or released as a micro (individual) record that is stripped of personal identifiers such as name--remains anonymous, thereby ensuring that any personal information remains private?

+The Canadian [Panel on Research Ethics](http://www.pre.ethics.gc.ca/eng/index/) had created a policy document that includes a chapter on [Privacy and Confidentiality](http://www.pre.ethics.gc.ca/eng/policy-politique/initiatives/tcps2-eptc2/chapter5-chapitre5/), covering the full range of concerns about the use of individual data.

 Some definitions: ["What is the difference between "de-identified", "anonymous", and "coded" data?"](https://kb.wisc.edu/hsirbs/page.php?id=25351)